 Nate Fairman has spent a decade of his life developing his skills as a Journeyman Lineman constructing high-voltage power lines.
-At the age of nineteen, he began a four-year apprenticeship with IBEW 465 which included 8,000 hours of on the job training.
-At 25 he was elected to the Executive Board of IBEW Local 465 where he founded a Young Worker group focused on volunteer work and building community-labor partnerships.
-In 20016 at the age of 29, he was elected to become the youngest Business Manager to ever lead the 2,900 member labor union since its inception in 1904.
-In 2019 he was re-elected to his second three-year term and continues to successfully negotiate dozens of union contracts and agreements on every property that set the gold standard for utility workers in Southern California.
+At the age of nineteen, he began a four-year apprenticeship with IBEW 465 which included 8,000 hours of on-the job training.
+At 25, he was elected to the Executive Board of IBEW Local 465 where he founded a Young Worker group focused on volunteer work and building community-labor partnerships.
+In 2016, at the age of 29, he was elected to become the youngest Business Manager to ever lead the 2,900 member labor union since its inception in 1904.
+In 2022, he was re-elected to his third term and continues to successfully negotiate dozens of union contracts and agreements on every property that set the gold standard for utility workers in Southern California.

-Nate sits on the Executive Board of the San Diego & Imperial Counties Labor Council, the Executive Board of the California Association of Electrical Workers (CSAEW), the Executive Board of the California Coalition of Utility Employees (CCUE), and on the Board of the John S Lyon’s Memorial Foundation, a local non-profit that focuses community partnerships and awards tens of thousands of dollars in scholarships each year to the children of union members.
+Nate sits on the Executive Board of the San Diego & Imperial Counties Labor Council, the Executive Board of the California Association of Electrical Workers (CSAEW), the Executive Board of the California Coalition of Utility Employees (CCUE), the Board of the San Diego Burn Institute and on the Board of the John S Lyon’s Memorial Foundation, a local non-profit that develops community partnerships and awards tens of thousands of dollars in scholarships each year to the children of union members.
 Nate continues to work to ensure the voices of working families are valued and respected from the jobsite to the capital.

-He is also a Proud Family Man and is happily married to his wife of 7 years Christie and they have a 5 year old son Luca and a 4 month old son Leo.
-Focusing on bringing together our IBEW 465 families at union and community events has been a priority for him as he hosts popular events each year like our annual IBEW 465 Holiday Party/Toy Drive, the IBEW SoCal BBQ and Chili Cookoff, IBEW Day at Padres Petco Park, our annual holiday food drive and the letter carriers food drive at the San Diego Food Bank.
+He is also a proud family man and is happily married to his wife of 7 years, Christie, and they have a 4 year old son, Luca, and a 9-month-old son, Leo.
+Focusing on bringing together our IBEW 465 families at union and community events has been a priority for him as he hosts popular events each year, like our annual IBEW 465 Holiday Party/Toy Drive, the IBEW SoCal BBQ and Chili Cookoff, IBEW Day at Padres Petco Park, our annual holiday food drive and the letter carriers food drive at the San Diego Food Bank.

 IBEW Journeyman Lineman - Card # 7510780